Here Are The Winners Of The NPR Student Podcast Challenge

 "Through researching and talking to some of Erwin's people, we have learned how they are determined to change how people think about Erwin and its tragic history," the podcast concludes.

 "This podcast took me on a journey," says Lee Hale, one of our judges and a reporter at member station KUER in Utah.
-"Halfway in, I forgot I was judging a student competition because I go so wrapped up in the story.
+"Halfway in, I forgot I was judging a student competition because I got so wrapped up in the story.
 The voices, the pacing, the arc — everything worked."

 The work was submitted by English teacher Tim Wasem and social studies teacher Alex Campbell.
 When we broke the good news to Wasem, he said, "They really had a story they wanted to tell, and they wanted to tell it right."